 On December 28, 1895, the inventors and photographers Louis and Auguste Lumiere ushered in the now ubiquitous art of projected film to a small, paying audience in the basement of the Grand Café in Lyons, France.
 One week later and an ocean away, President Grover Cleveland officially welcomed Utah as the 45th state of the United States of America on January 4, 1896.
 At the time, these events seemed to be completely unrelated; yet, in the past 125 years, Utah and film’s paths have become increasingly intertwined.

 To celebrate Utah’s role in film history over the past 125 years, this year I will be examing the state’s relationship to film by writing brief histories of the era and reviewing several films depicting Utahns, set or filmed in Utah, or featuring Utahn actors and filmmakers.
-Not only will these monthly articles and reviews explore Utah history but they will provide a unique lens to examine classic filmmaking in Hollywood.
-Here is this year’s tentative schedule:
+Not only will these articles and reviews explore Utah history but they will provide a unique lens to examine classic filmmaking in Hollywood.
+Check back here throughout the year for reviews and articles:

 Part Five Depictions of Mormons in Classic Hollywood (1940-1969)